Payments Orchestration in the Era of Money Mobility

 If the recipient account clears all the checks, Ingo then issues the payment.
 If there is a hit on the screening, the platform escalates the concern to the Ingo Risk Center for further review.

-Ingo Money also offers clients a unique guarantee against losses.
+Ingo Payments also offers clients a unique guarantee against losses.
 Our add-on transaction risk underwriting and transaction guarantee services allow clients to breathe easy knowing they will enjoy exceptionally high approval rates without being on the hook for fraudulent payments or other risk-related issues.

-Saving Time and Money with Ingo
+Saving Time and Money with Ingo Payments

 Without Ingo, clients would have to either integrate separately to different vendors for account verification, sanctions screening, tokenization, processing and more, or integrate to a processor that might offer some of these third-party services.
 In both cases, a client would still need to build its own payments orchestration system and processes.
 This DIY approach means more vendors and agreements, more technical integration, more complex technical development, and, ultimately, more incremental expense.